JEN JOHNSON, MS, MS, MFA, LPC, E-RYT 200

 WHAT IS MINDFULNESS?

-Mindfulness is awareness of the present moment without judgment.
+Mindfulness is awareness of the present moment.
 It can be practiced as both a formal practice through mindfulness meditation and an informal practice through applying the principles to our everyday lives.
 Living mindfully allows you to stay in the present moment without getting lost in worry about the future or regret about the past.
 When you’re aware of the present moment, you have the power to respond rather than react and can cope more effectively with difficult thoughts or feelings.

 Mindfulness is a practice that allows you to relate more skillfully with difficult bodily sensations, feelings, and thoughts without becoming overwhelmed by them.
 Once you learn the skills to cope, you become free to stop turning away from your experience and have the energy to embrace your true nature (which is to be happy and at peace) and live your full potential.